jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-04-23-notes-on-notes.md

 The thing is, the act of writing these larger paragraphs represents real cognitive investment.
 You're basically using your note taking process to do what people often think of as homework - writing essays or truly ambitious work - writing a book.
 Or more to the point - you're thinking.
 In practice that means that this method of taking notes requires time.
 It doesn't fit well into our real time working environments.
 It is a system that works very well as a processing step which goes after the initial inboxing work.
 It is a system for developing thoughts.
 It is basically solving the problem of thinking about the notes we take and then getting value from those notes in the future.

+This process - encoding your notes so as to be walked on a graph - is extremely powerful.
+This isn't just a technique you can use to increase the amount of writing you do via your notes.
+It is also a technique of memory.
+The memory palace technique encodes facts into a format that can be parsed later so as to produce knowledge and it is also stored in a graph: a walk through a place that you know.
+Ahrens is quick to dimiss memory techniques in the book and his writing on them comes across as deeply ignorant of the field.
+So he doesn't discuss this and ends up arguing that graph walking and good encoding of information isn't wortwhile when he discusses memory techniques.

+In a certain sense, I don't want to recommend Ahrens because of this intellectual laziness, but at the same time the integration of graph walking structures into the note taking system is too brilliant to not encourage.
+It is one of the cleverest things you can do to improve your note taking process.

+# Conclusion

+I want to point out something.
+If we look at good database systems they have the same properties as the combined form of these two note taking systems.
+They have a log.
+They process that log to produce a graph structure.
+That graph structure can then be queried to fetch information.
+The reason I'm thinking my note taking process has gotten better is because I've seen parallels with the design of information retrieval systems emerge in my note taking process.

 [bullet]: https://www.amazon.com/gp/product/0525533338/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0525533338&linkCode=as2&tag=joshuacoles-20&linkId=ef58f3b997f7e8c7fd2622b1147e25d8
 [fastslow]: https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow